jlengrand/Ivolution/README.markdown

 ## Libraries

 The whole aplication is developed using [Python2.7.3](http://www.python.org/download/).
 Any Python2.7 should be enough though.
-To run the application, you'll also need to install [Opencv](http://opencv.willowgarage.com/wiki/).See [the documentation](http://opencv.willowgarage.com/wiki/InstallGuide) for more information.
+To run the application, you'll also need to install [Opencv](http://opencv.willowgarage.com/wiki/).

 **NOTE : ** If you are using Ubuntu 12.04, best of luck !
 The opencv package is available in the main repo.
 Simply run :
 ```